samwarnick/samwarnick.com/src/content/blog/2025/05/2025-05-31-making-the-bullpen-trading-card-game.md

 ---
 I made some trading cards for my friends in a Discord server we are all in together.
 Our server is called The Bullpen, so I named it the Bullpen Trading Card Game.
 Real original.

+<tcg-card src="https://samwarnick.com/media/bullpen-tcg/Back.png" alt="The back of a Bullpen Trading card with a gold art deco style border and the word Bullpen"></tcg-card>

 ## The Origin

 It kind of all started when Carter posted an article about middle-aged man trading cards in Japan([https://www.tokyoweekender.com/entertainment/middle-aged-man-trading-cards-go-viral-in-japan/](https://www.tokyoweekender.com/entertainment/middle-aged-man-trading-cards-go-viral-in-japan/)).
 Dave and I were chatting, and one of us said in passing that we should have Bullpen trading cards.
 This idea stuck in my head.
 One Google search later, I found [makeplayingcards.com](https://makeplayingcards.com).
 It seemed affordable enough.
 So I decided to do it.